Pearltrees: Usage

 Pearltrees Teams allows users to curate collaboratively.
-Teams can include two or more members.
-A number of the more popular teams in the product appear to have well in excess of 50 individuals curating a common topic.

-In addition to teaming up with other users of the product, Pearltrees allows a more passive means of following another user's pearltrees.
-The company's "pick" feature allows a user to copy a pearltree to their own account.
-When this action is taken, the user who added this pearltree to their own account is essentially subscribed to that pearltree.
-As the tree is enlarged, reorganized or pruned, the user that has picked it will see these same changes reflected in the picked pearltree as they happen; in effect this is a "subscription" to another user's curation of a topic.

-Communication amongst users of the product is supported in several ways.
-Comments can be left by anyone on any individual pearl or pearltree.
-Private messages can also be sent between any two people that have at least one pearl (URL) in common between their accounts.
-Teams each have their own unique private message board that is visible only to members of a given team.
-Users can also share pearls or pearltrees within the product or via share-points that feature prominently within Pearltrees' user interface.
-Sharing to Facebook, Twitter, individual email addresses and directly from one user to another are supported.
-Users can also extract an embed code and paste it into blogs and other content management systems.

 Pearltrees claims to have created one of the first exposed interest graphs on the web.
-In the "discovery mode", a user is presented with a cluster of pearltrees that the company claims are closely related to the central pearltree by virtue of commonalities between their respective accounts.
+In the "discovery mode", a user is presented with a cluster of pearltrees that the company claims are closely related to the central Pearltree by virtue of commonalities between their respective accounts.
 As the screen is dragged with the mouse or finger, more pearltrees will appear.
 The further out one navigates from the original central pearltree, the further away from the original topic become the pearltrees that begin to appear.
 As an example, should a central pearl in discovery mode be autism, adjacent pearls would likely be ADHD, Asperger's, dyslexia, etc., while pearltrees potentially found somewhat further from the center might include those on cancer, behavior, psychology and more.